-- LAND USE Go al: Balance land uses within New Albany to achieve the city's vision.
-RECOMMENDATIONS TIME FRAME POTENTIAL PARTNERS .
-Continue to support and encourage the development of dynamic w Albany. employr nent centers in a.
+Godi.
+Balance land ases within the Vilbarry to demote the city's vision.
+RECOMMENDATIONS TIME FRAME POTENTIAL PARTNERS L3.
+Continue to support and encourage the development of dynamic employment centers in New Albany. a.
 Support mixed-use, walkable development for employment-based development.
 Developers, businesses b.
 Focus on employment uses for new development (office, data center, industrial, retail & service amenities).
 Developers, businesses c.
 Where office uses are stand alone, focus them in campuses with supporting amenities and a defined site organization.
 Developers d.
 Identify land for future employment uses and the necessary infrastructure to support them. e.
-Continue to invest in the city amenties, services, infrastructure, and character that attracts and retains businesses and employment uses. .
-Serve the needs of the residents and workers of New Albany with approp riate retail and sei vice development.
-Developer a.
+Continue to invest in the city amenties, services, infrastructure, and character that attracts and retains businesses and employment uses.
+Serve the needs of the residents and workers of New Albany with vice development. арргорі riate retail and a.
 Focus retail development in the Village Center and in strategic locations across the city that serve as convenience retail.
 Developers, businesses b.
 Allow the integration of neighborhood-level retail that provides convenience for New Albany residents as a quality of life factor.
 Developers C. Require retail development to be neighborhood-scale in design.
 Developers d.
 Ensure that retail in the Village Center and proximate to residential neighborhoods is sited and designed to be walkable and designed to emphasize the pedestrian experience.
 Developers e.
 Encourage and support locally-serving retail.
-Businesses L5 Maintain a high standard of the built environment. a.
+Businesses L5.
+Maintain a high standard of the built environment. a.
 Monitor regulations and make adjustments as necessary to ensure development meets the character and design expectations of the city and focus/land use areas. b.
 Emphasize focus area and corridor planning as part of the review process to ensure that development proposals fit within the context of future plans for the surrounding area.
-Developers c.
-Encourage green building, resiliency, and other innovative building technology that will create a more environmentally friendly and sustainable architectural environment.
+Developers C. Encourage green building, resiliency, and other innovative building technology that will create a more environmentally friendly and sustainable architectural environment.
 Developers, property owners d.
 Integrate a diversity of uses, forms, and styles of buildings, spaces, and byways that compliment and enhance the existing character of New Albany. e.
 Encourage the construction of the building typologies found in the city's Urban Center Code in the defined hamlet areas.
 Developers f.
 Use four-sided architecture, high quality materials, and Georgian, farmstead, or otherwise complementary-style architecture.
 Developers g.
 Utilize innovative and iconic architecture and design for office buildings.
 Developers h.
 Focus on the design details of public and semi-public spaces to create comfortable places that will facilitate congregation and conversation.

-Go Goal: Balance land uses within New Albany to achieve the city's vision.
-RECOMMENDATIONS TIME FRAME POTENTIAL PARTNERS L6.
-Invest in the supporting infrastructure of the city to continue to provide high quality services to residents and businesses. a.
+Goal: Balance land uses within New Albany to achieve the city's vision.

+RECOMMENDATIONS TIME FRAME POTENTIAL PARTNERS Invest in the supporting infrastructure of the city to continue to provices to residents and businesses. rovide hi gh quality a.
 Provide for the safe and efficient collection of stormwater and continue to maintain and improve the water quality of New Albany's tributaries. b.
-Implement waterline and sanitary sewer extensions to growth areas consistent with the strategic plan. c.
-Design future stormwater management facilities to blend with surrounding development as an attractive amenity and landscape feature.
-Coordinate with neighboring jurisdictions and regional entities to ensity of growth along New Albany's periphery. manage e the quality and a.
+Implement waterline and sanitary sewer extensions to growth areas consistent with the strategic plan.
+C. Design future stormwater management facilities to blend with surrounding development as an attractive amenity and landscape feature.
+Coordinate with neighboring jurisdictions and regional entities to ensity of growth along New Albany's periphery. manage the quality and a.
 Coordinate with partner jurisdictions to determine the next evolution of the Rocky Fork Blacklick Accord.
 City of Columbus, Plain Twp. b.
 Advance the Western Licking County Accord.
-Jersey Twp., Village of Johnstown с.
-Coordinate and share information with the Mid-Ohio Planning Commission.
+Jersey Twp., Village of Johnstown C. Coordinate and share information with the Mid-Ohio Planning Commission.
 MORPC d.
 Continue to coordinate regionally on matters of land use, schools, emergency services, parks, transportation, and utilities.
 Regional partners, school districts